-Tracing the course of the scenic Allegheny River, the Armstrong Trail varies between rough terrain and smooth asphalt surfaces to accommodate cyclists, pedestrians, inline skaters and equestrians in the warmer months.
-There are plenty of opportunities to take photographs of the lazy Allegheny River, and even try your luck catching fish.
+Tracing the eastern bank of the scenic Allegheny River, the improved trail varies between crushed limestone and smooth asphalt surfaces to accommodate cyclists, pedestrians, and inline skaters in the warmer months.
+The trail is wheelchair-accessible within the town of Kittanning.
+There are plenty of opportunities to take photographs of the lazy Allegheny River and even try your luck catching fish.
 Cross-country skiers can enjoy the trail in winter.

 The Armstrong Trail runs along the former Allegheny Valley Railroad.
 The railroad, chartered in 1837 and opened in 1855, served as a passenger and freight rail line and eventually extended from Pittsburgh, Pennsylvania, to Buffalo, New York.
 The rail line ended passenger operations in 1941 and was purchased by the Allegheny Valley Land Trust in 1992 for conversion to the existing trail.

 Remnants of this railroad history can be found at many points along the trail, including (from north to south):

 - A turntable and train yard in Phillipston

 - A coaling tower in Redbank, where steam locomotives once filled up with coal to fuel their engines

 - The Kittanning Train Station, which opened in 1856